William J. Smith 1944

-On February 15, 1944 took off from Dobodura Airfield piloted by 1st Lt Eugene E. Benson armed with 500 pound bombs on a low level strike against Kavieng.
-This B-25 was in the second flight, flying on the right wing of B-25D 41-30182 piloted by Major Howard M. Paquin who was leading the second flight.
+On February 15, 1944 took off from Dobodura Airfield piloted by 1st Lt Eugene E. Benson armed with 500 pound bombs on a low level strike against Kavieng on New Ireland.
+This B-25 was flying on the right wing of B-25D 41-30182 piloted by Major Howard M. Paquin who was leading the second flight.

-Over the target, the B-25s flew in a line abreast formation and were targeted by anti-aircraft fire.
-Aboard this B-25, the crew felt a bang and the left wing bounced into the air and set the left engine caught fire.
-Despite being hit and loosing power from the left engine, Benson stayed with the formation for the attack and released its 500 pound bombs and strafed.
+Over the target, their flight flew in a line abreast formation over and Kavieng and were targeted by anti-aircraft fire.
+Aboard this B-25, the crew felt a bang as the left wing bounced into the air and the left engine caught fire.
+Despite being hit and loosing power from the left engine, Benson stayed with the formation and releasing their bombs and strafing the target area.

-The flames spread into the left engine nacelle and cause an oxygen bottle to detonate further fueling the fire and caused the landing gear to drop down and was streaming fluid.
 Inside, the crew attempted to feather the left engine and cut the fuel, while still firing their guns.
 The fire extinguisher system managed to extinguish the fire temporarily but soon began spreading again.
+The flames spread into the left engine nacelle and cause an oxygen bottle to detonate further fueling the fire and caused the left landing gear to drop down streaming hydraulic fluid.

-Gross to bail out at approximately 150' and his parachute only partially opened before he hit the surface of the sea and was likely killed on impact or drown.
+Unable to escape, Gross to bail out at an altitude of approximately 150' and his parachute only partially opened before he hit the surface of the sea and was likely killed on impact or drown.
 He remains listed as Missing In Action (MIA).

-Flying above the surface of the sea, the B-25 got off a mayday call before ditching tail first and hit left wing first.
-On impact, the momentum of the caused it to submerge but after five seconds resurfaced roughly 2 1/2 miles off the North Cape of New Ireland north of Kavieng.
+Flying above the surface of the sea, the B-25 got off a mayday call before ditching tail first with the left wing touching next.
+On impact, the momentum of the impact caused the entire aircraft to submerge but after five seconds resurfaced.
+This B-25 ditched roughly 2 1/2 miles off the North Cape of New Ireland north of Kavieng.

 Fates of the Crew

-The three surviving crew Benson, Smith and Rushing clung to Smith's parachute as their life raft had burned when the bomber sank.
-Together, the three drifted in the sea for approximately two hours in rough seas.
-Spotting a flight of P-47 Thunderbolts, the three used their mirrors to signal and one peeled off to circle them.
-Afterwards,
+Together, the three drifted for approximately two hours in rough seas.
+They spotted a flight of P-47 Thunderbolts, and all three used their mirrors to signal them until one peeled off and circled their position.

 Afterwards, PBY "Arkansas Traveler" 08139 piloted